-The City's approval of the proposed development found that the project would not negatively impact any access to existing coastal recreation facilities, nor would it increase the demand for additional facilities, or negatively affect any existing oceanfront land or other coastal area suitable for recreational use.
+The City's approval of the proposed development found that the project would not negatively impact any access to existing coastal recreation facilities or trails, nor would it increase the demand for additional facilities, or negatively affect any existing oceanfront land or other coastal area suitable for recreational use.
 The City did not require any additional parking for the project.

-As previously stated, the City's approval required the amount of parking required for this size of development per the requirements in the City Municipal code, consistent with the access requirements specific to the West Fairmont Foredune Area.
-Because the development is so small in scale, it is doubtful that there will be much of a conflict in allowing any excess parking needs to be located on Palmetto.
+As previously stated, the City's approval included the amount of parking required for this size of development per the requirements in the City Municipal code, consistent with the access requirements specific to the Fairmont West area.
+Because the proposed development is so small in scale, it is doubtful that there will be much of a conflict in allowing any excess parking needs to be located on Palmetto.
 Further, Caltrans stated that "any parking by residents or guests" of this development "on Palmetto Avenue would not have an impact on the state highway."
-With regard to the impacts of any future potential shoreline armoring that may be required, it is likely such an impact could be mitigated through an analysis of the coastal hazard response that will be required for the proposed development.
+With regard to the impacts of any future potential shoreline armoring that may be requested, it is likely such an impact on public access could be mitigated through an analysis of the coastal hazard response that will be required for the proposed development.
 Therefore, the proposed project does not raise a substantial issue of conformance with the LCP policies regarding public access and recreation.